-You are having a ruff day with your toddler throwing another tantrum, trying to maintain your cool without having a melt down as well.
-Sleep deprived and overwhelmed you comfort your little one as much as you can but they seem unresponsive to your cuddles and telling them it is okay.
+You are having a rough day with your toddler throwing another tantrum, trying to maintain your cool without having a meltdown as well.
+Sleep-deprived and overwhelmed you comfort your little one as much as you can but they seem unresponsive to your cuddles and telling them it is okay.
 Inside you want to yell and freak out with them but know this will only end in more tears, how are you suppose to deal with toddler tantrums so they don’t end this way?

 Does this sound like you on a daily basis?
 I know the feeling it is hard to handle some days especially with other things that are stressing you out.
 We as parents have a tough job training and caring for these little people so that one day they will be wonderful caring adults that succeed.

 I have done a lot of research in this area as a mom, knowing I lack the understanding of why this happens and how to fix it.
 I was pleasantly surprised at what I found out, first you have to understand how babies especially a one and a half-year-old look at the world and think.
 They are not like us and some thought processes have not developed yet.

 When we say that they can’t have something right now it means to them that they will never have it.
 Little ones live in the now and don’t know logic or what will be later, it is black and white to them.
 Knowing this helps to be more sympathetic to the situation.
 Also, the emotions running through them that change with the wind is how they learn to understand how to deal with feelings and what to do with them if properly explained and dealt with by us as parents.
 Which is a scary thought!